octaviofernands/connect-cassandra/README.md

 This project was forked from [B2MSolutions connect-cassandra](https://github.com/B2MSolutions/connect-cassandra).

 ## Improvements
- Handle connection with Datastax [nodejs-driver](https://github.com/datastax/nodejs-driver).
+ Handle session wit cassandra using Datastax [nodejs-driver](https://github.com/datastax/nodejs-driver).

  Updated for using with express new version.